dfinity/examples/rust/tokens_transfer/README.md

 ## Interface

-1. `balance`: takes no arguments and return the balance of the canister
 2. `transfer`: takes in input the amount of tokens to transfer, the account (and optionally the subaccount) to which to transfer the tokens and returns either success or an error in case e.g. the tokens transfer canister doesn't have enough tokens to do the transfer.
 In case of success, a unique identifier of the transaction is returned.
 This identifier will be stored in the memo of the transaction in the Ledger.